-Navigating the financial United States can be just as tricky as navigating the academic and cultural environment.
-To assist with common financial obligations and problems you will encounter, please reference this page.
+Navigating your finances can be an opportunity to learn more about what the United States expects of its citizens.
+To assist with common financial obligations and situations you will encounter, please reference this page.

 In this particular section, you will find information regarding New York State taxpaying requirements.
 They may not be relied upon in preparing your individual tax return.

-For nonimmigrants, both the principal and dependents, in F or J status that are considered “nonresidents for tax purposes” are required to file an individual income tax form.
-This needs to be completed even if the nonimmigrant does not have any source of United States income of any kind, if they were in the United States during the tax year, which runs January 1 to December 31.
+For non-immigrants, both the principal and dependents, in F or J status that are considered “nonresidents for tax purposes” are required to file an individual income tax form.
+This needs to be completed even if the non-immigrant does not have any source of United States income of any kind, if they were in the United States during the tax year, which runs Jan.
+1 to Dec.
+31.

-The International Studies Office is neither qualified nor permitted to answer questions from international students regarding their tax information or tax liabilities.
+The Office of International Relations is neither qualified nor permitted to answer questions from international students regarding their tax information or tax liabilities.
 In order to assist one with international student taxes including filling a nonresident tax return, or to generate a completed 8843 Form, we recommend a user-friendly web-based nonresident alien tax preparation service.
 This service is called GLACIER Tax Prep.

 GLACIER Tax Prep will assist in completing all required nonresident federal forms according to your answers that you provide the service with.
 When you have paid and registered, you will have to print the forms, then sign and date them accordingly and finally follow the provided mailing instructions.
 Below is a list of forms that GLACIER Tax Prep may generate for you.
 The links also provide any instruction booklet on the IRS website if you want to see them before you begin your tax return with GLACIER Tax Prep.
 It is recommended that you review the instruction booklets but is not necessary.